Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Welcome to Deliberate Leaders.
-I am your host Allison Dunn, founder of the Deliberate Leaders podcast dedicated to helping leaders build strong, thriving businesses.
+I am your host Allison Dunn, Executive Business Coach and founder of the Deliberate Leaders podcast dedicated to helping leaders build strong, thriving businesses.
 Each episode we do is interviewing inspiring leaders to help you on your leadership journey.
 And today’s guest is no exception.
 And joining us today is Jeff Hoffman.
 He is the co founder and former CEO of priceline.com is also a public speaker and the best selling author of scale seven proven principles to grow your business and get your life back.
 So today, Jeff actually is the chairman and on the board of an organization which is a nonprofit called Global Entrepreneurship network.
 And do you call Jeff?

 Okay, fantastic.
 Which is in 170 countries.
 Trees and is designed to make it easier for anyone anywhere to start and scale a business.